ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     The layout and views (except the "sign in" partials for each OP) are placed in:<br />
     [views](views)

-    When instantiated with the `passport.use` call, the new strategy should receive a custom name and be referenced by that name in the strategy-specific routes and in the session, e.g.:
+    When instantiated with the `passport.use` call, the new strategy should receive a custom name and be referenced by that name in the strategy-specific routes and in the session.
+For example:

     [forgerock/routes.js](forgerock/routes.js)